jaroslavtyc/y_git-commit-autoprefix/README.md

   * checkout (or create) a GIT branch in your project with name prefixed by corresponding JIRA issue (that means with preceding JIRA project key, like FOO-123-fix-user-color-settings)
   * commit something with a commit message, like "fix: used background color respects use settings"
   * look to commit history, by `git log` for example, and observe the last commit message, it should be like "FOO-123 fix: used background color respects use settings"

+### *Hints*

+Did you know you can share same GIT branch with more JIRA issues?
+Just prefix the branch name by issue codes, like FOO-123-BAR-789-baz.
+The hook will take care about proper prefixing of your commits (since commit ad93fcaaa7f199617f5ca7839849c9668266d221, 2015-01-20).